-Ashburnham Golf Club has hosted many amateur and professional events, with players such as Padraig Harrington and David Howell represented their countries.
+Ashburnham Golf Club has hosted many amateur and professional events, with players such as Padraig Harrington and Tommy Fleetwood represented their countries.

 18 Hole Golf Course with picturesque views